folkehelseinstituttet/Fhi.Statistikk.OpenAPI/User Guide FHI Statistikk Open API.md

 ### Get metadata
 The endpoint `/api/open/v1/{SourceId}/Table/{tableId}/metadata` can be used to get metadata for a table.
 The response contains a list of the metadata sections.
 Each section contains title and content.
 The sections are added by an editor for the source and describe the contents of the table.
 The list will also contain sections for the dimensions of the table with categories for the dimension as content.
-### Get last updated
-The endpoint `/api/open/v1/{SourceId}/Table/{tableId}/metadata/lastUpdated` can be used to get the timestamp for the last time a table was updated.
 ## Status codes/Error messages
 ### 200 Ok
 Status code 200 indicates that the request succeded.